 That said, consumers aren’t the only ones embracing BOPIS.
 Retailers are too because BOPIS helps to cut down costs in regard to the last mile.
 “If we can get their purchase to the store, they’ll come to pick it up if that’s what it takes to avoid a delivery charge,” stated Mark Mathews, NRF Vice President for Research Development and Industry Analysis.

 One of the newest disruptive technologies poised to shake up the retail world is Buy Online, Pick Up in Locker (BOPIL).
-BOPIL is more than just a smart, electronic locker system.
+BOPIL is more than just a smart, BOPIS retail locker system.
 BOPIL is the engine that keeps the BOPIS experience running smoothly.
 In today’s competitive landscape, retailers need their BOPIS process to be on point, and BOPIL helps them achieve this.
 Some of the top benefits of BOPIL include:

 - Revving up revenue.
 By bringing a customer into the store and delivering a convenient and quick experience, customers are more likely to impulsively purchase additional items.
 In fact, 61 percent of shoppers and 75 percent of millennials who come into the store to collect their online order make an unplanned purchase.
 Moreover, with BOPIL, stale merchandise is back on store floors faster improving the potential for sales.
 You can also drive additional in-store purchases by rewarding customers to utilize BOPIS via product coupons or samples in the lockers.